securefederatedai/openfl/openfl-gramine/MANUAL.md

 --volume=${WORKSPACE_PATH}/data:/workspace/data \
 ${WORKSPACE_NAME} collaborator start -n ${COL_NAME}
 ```

+In case you want to modify the running code, you need to go back to the building node, fix your code, re-build the Docker image through the graminize command and then sending the new image to the Aggregator and Collaborators nodes.
+At this point you have to re-run the docker load command on the Aggregator and Collaborators machines; now you should be able to re-run successfully your experiment.

 ### **No SGX run (`gramine-direct`)**:
 The user may run an experiment under gramine without SGX.
 Note how we do not mount `sgx_enclave` device and pass a `--security-opt` instead that allows syscalls required by `gramine-direct`